techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 strategic questions.
 These were intense, focused sessions in which both sides tried to use the available time as best they could.

-This exercise was already beneficial to the Hitachi Energy Team.
+This exercise had already proven beneficial to the Hitachi Energy Team.
 We all knew the specifics of our daily operations well.
 Still, it was a useful exercise to describe our role to someone outside of our working environment.
 Explaining without relying on jargon, project names, and mental shortcuts was challenging.
 It helped us to reflect on our needs and better understand them by clear formulation.

 ## The big event